pg929348-hash/Python-triangle-area-calculator-/README.md

 python triangle.py
 🍁🍁🧑‍💻🧑‍💻
- *** calculating area of triangle using heron's formula *** enter the first side measure:-3 enter the second side measure:-4 enter the third side measure:-5
+ *** calculating area of triangle using heron's formula *** enter the first side measure:- 5 enter the second side measure:- 6 enter the third side measure:- 7
- 6.00
+ Area of triangle is: 14.70